Privacy Policy

 Your personal data may be shared with us by your local hospice, should they become a member of the Local Hospice Lottery.
 You should check their Privacy Policy when you provide your personal data to them in order to understand fully how they will process your personal data.

-Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.
+Depending on your settings or the privacy policies for social media and messaging services like Facebook orWhatsApp, you might permit us to access information from those accounts or services.
 The information we get from those services depends on your settings or the responses you give, so you should regularly check them.

-You may also provide permission for 3rd party organisations to share your data with other third parties, including charities and lotteries.
+You may also provide permission for third party organisations to share your data with other third parties, including charities and lotteries.
 You may do this when you buy a product or service, register with a website that runs competitions or register with a comparison site.

 4.4 When you visit our Website